brandurjacobsen/brandurjacobsen.github.io/mkdocs/index.md

 ---
-layout: page
-title: About me
+title: About
-permalink: /about/
 ---

-Hello, my name is Brandur, and this is my personal homepage/blog.
+Hello, my name is Brandur, and this is my blog

 I live in Vesterbro, Copenhagen, with my wife Rosa and my son Ørvur.